gkeuken/vol_reduction_tool/README.md

 - Receive inds(zdt.load.xmit)
 - execute feucvoli without any parameters for help information

-Note you could do a git clone from z/OS to obtain the files directly into USS, then send zdt.load.xmit from USS to an MVS Sequential (Fixed Block 80) and perform RECEIVE INDS('ZDT.LOAD.XMIT')
+Note you could do a git clone directly from z/OS to obtain the files directly into USS, then send zdt.load.xmit from USS to an MVS Sequential (Fixed Block 80) and perform RECEIVE INDS('ZDT.LOAD.XMIT')